keisuke-okb/class-conditioned-ODI-generator-pytorch/README.md

 ### Installation
 + Download sample [dataset](https://drive.google.com/file/d/1L-u-8xUg-S9KnL_7ZAJcW44pws9VHvpJ/view?usp=sharing)(Google Drive).
 + Unzip the zip file and place the `dataset` folder in the same location as the `implementation` folder.
++ Move to the implementation directory: `cd implementation`

 ### Run
-+ For GPU with padding method, run
++ For GPU, run the following command
 ```
 python train.py --cuda
 ```
-+ For CPU, run
++ For CPU, run the following command
 ```
 python train.py
 ```